Hofstede’s 6 Cultural Dimensions Examples

 (Assertiveness and Nurture Society)

-Masculinity versus femininity is another dimension of Hofstede’s theory that differentiates society based on gender roles and traits.
-The high score of the dimension refers to the masculine culture driven by competition and material success.
+Masculinity versus femininity is another dimension of Hofstede’s theory that distinguishes societies by gender roles and traits.
+The dimension’s high score refers to a masculine culture driven by competition and material success.
 On the other hand, the low score indicates a feminine society driven by the quality of life.

-In business circumstances, masculinity versus femininity refers to as “tough versus tender” cultures.
+In business circumstances, masculinity versus femininity refers to “tough versus tender” cultures.

 Masculinity

-Masculinity pertains to traits associated with assertiveness culture in society.
-According to Geert Hofstede’s cultural dimensions, men focus on personal tasks and material success in masculine culture.
-The role of men and women overlap less than in feminine society.
+Masculinity pertains to traits associated with an assertiveness culture in society.
+According to Geert Hofstede’s cultural dimensions, men in a masculine culture focus on personal tasks and material success.
+The roles of males and females overlap less than in a feminine society.
 The men are more assertive, decisive, dominant, and focused on success.
-On the other hand, women are more humble, loving, and focused on quality of life.
+On the other hand, women are more humble, loving, and focused on the quality of life.
 In this society, men concentrate on assertiveness, heroism, and performance.
-The men of these societies are more competitive than feminine societies.
-Children in China learn the importance of personal achievement since childhood.
+The men of these societies are more competitive than the women of these societies.
+In China, children learn the importance of personal achievement from a young age.
 So, they compete with each other for self-success.

 Examples of Masculine Countries

 Slovakia, Japan, Hungary, Austria, Venezuela, Italy, Mexico, and China are considered masculine countries for their high score in this dimension.
 For example, Slovakia scores 100, following Japan(95), Hungary(88), Austria (79), Venezuela (73), Italy 70, Mexico (69), and China (66).
-So, the gender role of these countries is specific and overlaps very little.
+So, the gender roles of these countries are specific and overlap very little.

 Examples of Masculine Countries and Culture in 2022- Hofstede’s Cultural Dimensions